-Conflict Of Interest: Ivanka Trump China Trademarks At Ivanka China Leader Meeting At Mar-a-Lago.
-[Opinion]
+Conflict Of Interest: Ivanka Trump China Trademarks At Ivanka China Leader Meeting At Mar-a-Lago [Opinion]

 Such a conflict of interest could have been easily avoided.
 Most presidents place their business interests in a blind trust so that they cannot give even the appearance of impropriety when making decisions as president.
 Donald Trump instead handed these business interests over to his children – the same children he sees almost every day.

 In the case of his daughter Ivanka Trump, her current high-level position in the Trump administration means that she should have also placed her business interest in a blind trust or sold them off entirely.
-As reported by The Hollywood Reporter, Ivanka Trump claimed earlier in the year that she was distancing herself from her business, but this incident with the China trademarks throws that in the question.
+As reported by the Hollywood Reporter, Ivanka Trump claimed earlier in the year that she was distancing herself from her business, but this incident with the China trademarks throws that into question.

 But this conflict of interest is even worse than a vague appearance of questionable behavior.
 The fact that multiple China trademarks were awarded to Ivanka Trump at the China and United States summit at Trump’s hotel at Mar-a-Lago screams potential corruption.
 Worse, it will place all of Donald Trump’s future decisions under even closer scrutiny.